Creating your strongest marketing hypothesis

 The first test implied a problem with clarity, provides a potential theme: “Improving the clarity of the page will reduce confusion and improve [conversion goal].”

 The potential clarity theme leads to a new hypothesis: “Changing the wording of the CTA to set expectations for users (from “submit” to “send demo request”) will reduce confusion about the next steps in the funnel and improve order completions.”

 Final refined hypothesis: “Changing the wording of the CTA to set expectations for users (from “submit” to “send demo request”) will reduce confusion for visitors coming from my email campaign about the next steps in the funnel and improve order completions.”

 Which test would you rather your team invest in?

 Before you start your next test, take the time to do a proper analysis of the page you want to focus on.
-Do preliminary testing to define bigger issues, and use that information to refine and pinpoint your hypothesis to give you forward-looking insights.
+Do preliminary testing to define bigger issues, and use that information to refine and pinpoint your marketing hypothesis to give you forward-looking insights.

 Doing this will help you avoid time-wasting tests, and enable you to start getting some insights for your team to keep testing!